txt/se20/docs/lang.md

 the scheduling process during deployment when necessary.
 - If repeated rescheduling are too slow, then there is much waste of computer rescues.

-## Virtualization
+## Virtualisation

 If computing environments are dynamic, we want to bounce our computation around the hardware to take full advantage of unused resources.

 And we bounce a "program", we want to bounce with it all the current variable settings, contents of RAM, activation records of current functions, return addresses for when those functions return, network connections, hooks to GUIs and databases, etc etc. e.g. virtual machines (which are big) or containers (which are much smaller, easy to bounce around, fits into all the smaller gaps in the available resources.

+- Think of the _layers_ pattern, on steroids
+- Where you grab whole layers and move them to another piece hardware

 The harder the computational model, harder to bounce around.